 Everything you need to know for the perfect East Coast Australia Road Trip!

 The East Coast of Australia is the most popular route for backpacking and traveling Oz and for good reason – it offers so much to see and do!
 Australia often feels like it was just made for road trips and nothing beats the thrill of the open road and the freedom of your own set of wheels to explore Australia.
-An East Coast Australia road trip will give you a great taste of everything Australia has to offer from cosmopolitan cities, iconic sites, and world class natural wonders, pristine beaches and ancient rainforests.
+An East Coast Australia road trip will give you a great taste of the best Australia has to offer from cosmopolitan cities, iconic sites, and world class natural wonders, pristine beaches and ancient rainforests and driving yourself will allow you to get immersed in the scenery more and take off beat diversions whenever you want.

 Quick Tips for Planning your East Coast Australia Road Trip